How Much Does a Wheelchair Ramp Cost in 2025?

 Wheelchair Ramp Rental Costs

-For short-term needs, wheelchair ramp rental costs between $100 and $280 per month.
-The initial installation will be a one-time charge of about $300 to $800.
-The cost of rental and installation will depend on the specific configuration needed.
+For short-term needs, wheelchair ramp rental costs between $100 and $280 monthly.
+The initial installation requires a one-time charge of about $300 to $800.
+The cost of rental and installation depends on the specific configuration needed.
 Typically, the longer the ramp, the higher the rates.
-Many rental companies will allow you to use a portion of the rental fee toward a future purchase if you need it permanently.
+Many rental companies allow you to use a portion of the rental fee toward a future purchase if you need a ramp permanently.